-The official office hours for Luther Porter Jackson Middle School are 7:45 am to 4:15 pm.
+The official office hours for Luther Porter Jackson Middle School are 7:45 am to 4:00 pm.
 Surry County Public Schools is not responsible for students dropped off prior to 7:45 am.
+Students must be picked up no later than 3:55 pm.